gspetro-NOAA/ufs-glossary/docs/source/ufs-glossary.rst

    compiler
       A program that converts instructions into a machine-code or lower-level form so that they can be read and executed by a computer.
       A compiler is a special program that translates a high-level programming language's source code into machine code, bytecode or another programming language.
 The source code is typically written in a high-level, human-readable language such as Java or C++.

-   Coupler
-      See :term:`Mediator`.

-   cron
-   crontab
-   cron table
-      Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
-It is useful for automating tasks such as the ``rocotorun`` command, which launches each workflow task in the SRW App.
-Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
-If so, it runs them.

-   CRTM
-      `Community Radiative Transfer Model <https://www.jcsda.org/jcsda-project-community-radiative-transfer-model>`__.
-CRTM is a fast and accurate radiative transfer model developed at the `Joint Center for Satellite Data Assimilation <https://www.jcsda.org/>`__ (JCSDA) in the United States.
-It is a sensor-based radiative transfer model and supports more than 100 sensors, including sensors on most meteorological satellites and some from other remote sensing satellites.

    Component
       A software element that has a clear function and interface.
 In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.